MrPifo/ToyTanks/README.md

 The artstyle is a mix of cartoonish and realistic graphics.
 It is supposed to look like little toys, but mixed with bits of violence to express more power.

+#### Lightmapping

+Campaign levels include baked lightmapping, which are swapped out and applied if a level is loaded.
+This does not apply to user create leves, since it is not possible to bake at Runtime.
+To save space and upload time, these Lightmaps wont be uploaded here on GitHub and need therefore to be rebaked if desired.

 ## Editor

 The editor is a tool to build your own levels and make usage of already prexisting level elements.
 With the same tool I also create the campaign levels.